 Sunday afternoon and I’m enjoying an ice cream in Trinacria before a bit of a stroll round town.
 A little bit of digging on Facebook suggests there’s a restaurant opening around the corner so, interest piqued, it was obviously time to wander to the nearest pub with a copy of Private Eye.
 There’s little point in kicking off action for dinner when you’re full of ice cream after all.

-We setlled into the rhythm of the place while quickly agreeing that steamed pork dumplings would be the right way to start things off and got a Thai Chang beer rolling.
+We settled into the rhythm of the place while quickly agreeing that steamed pork dumplings would be the right way to start things off and got a Thai Chang beer rolling.
 Friendly service exceeded expectations while an open kitchen reassured.

 The steamed pork dumplings were superb, well seasoned and interesting without falling into the anglicized trap of coriander overload.
 A bed of salad cut through with spring onions backed the flavours up without feeling the need to drench itself in one dimensional sauces.

-With the pace of the meal picking up to reflect the streetfood vibe, main courses appeared in short order.
+With the pace of the meal picking up to reflect the My Thai streetfood vibe, main courses appeared in short order.
 Duck with flat noodles and glass noodles served with seafood and pork appeared in significant portions and were beautifully presented.

 Having only been open a couple of weeks, the atmosphere wasn’t yet buzzing but customers were in situ and happy, an experience we were sharing.